 - Listen without offering advice or trying to solve your partner’s problems.

 - Communicate empathy for the speaker.
 Ex: “That is stressful for you.
 I’m sorry you had a rough week at work.”

 - Listen to your partner as well as you listen to your boss.
-Often times we communicate more clearly with our c0-workers than our significant others.
+Often we communicate more clearly with our c0-workers than our significant others.
 Remember to give your partner the same undivided attention you would give your boss.
-Turn off those cell phones, televisions, and lap tops and be sure to maintain eye contact.
+Turn off those cell phones, televisions, and laptops, and be sure to maintain eye contact.
 Let your partner know you are listening by nodding your head or giving verbal cues that indicate you are following.

 - Communicate your feelings.
 I’m always surprised how often couples express their thoughts, desires, and wishes without expressing their emotions and feelings.
 Specifically, I observe many men that start statements with “I feel…” but skip right over the feeling into a thought.
-It can take quite a bit of coaching to bring men out of their head and into their heart, but once they are able to express the feelings behind their wants and desires, a deeper level of understanding will ensue.
-I have literally watched women melt as their male partners properly use “I feel” statements.
+It can take quite a bit of coaching to bring men out of their heads and into their hearts, but once they are able to express the feelings behind their wants and desires, a deeper level of understanding will ensue.
+I have watched women melt as their male partners properly use “I feel” statements.

 One of the most exciting parts about starting a life together is starting new traditions.
 How will you celebrate your anniversary?
 Thanksgiving?
 What will dinner time be like in your household?
 What traditions did you enjoy in your family of origin and how would you like to implement them in your new family?
-I love the open ended questions in the Rituals of Connection Card Deck.
+I love the open-ended questions in the Rituals of Connection Card Deck.

 As with any new skill, the more it is practiced, the easier it becomes.
-If the goal of premarital counseling is to thoughtfully prepare couples for a lifetime of partnership, Dr. John Gottman’s research and his 7 Principles for Making Marriage Work provide a wonderful model for helping to create a firm foundation for a long lasting and happy marriage.
+If the goal of premarital counseling is to thoughtfully prepare couples for a lifetime of partnership, Dr. John Gottman’s research and his “7 Principles for Making Marriage Work” provide a wonderful model for helping to create a firm foundation for a long-lasting and happy marriage.